 The Criminal Investigations Division investigates a variety of property crimes such as robbery, theft, fraud, burglary, and other serious crimes where there is a loss of property to a victim.
 These investigations often lead to criminal arrests and the recovery of stolen property.
 The unit also investigates a significant number of personal crimes such as adult sexual assaults, abuse of the elderly, death investigations, child sex crimes, and other serious crimes where there is violence against a person.
-Detectives work closely with the Department of Child Services and Child Advocacy Centers to ensure that these types of cases are investigation of many of these crimes and are responsible for the supervision of detectives during their casework.
+Detectives work closely with the Department of Child Services and Child Advocacy Centers to ensure that these types of cases are investigated thoroughly.
+Sergeants Clark Tilson and Harland McNair are involved in the investigation of many of these crimes and are responsible for the supervision of detectives during their casework.